wjakob/hdrmerge/README.md

       --fitexptimes to manually estimate the actual exposure times from the input set of images.

+      A subtle issue that one should be aware of is that many current SLR cameras have rather inaccurate shutters.
+Take a sequence of a still scene at identical camera settings, and you will notice that there is a perceptible amount of flickering when turning it into a movie.
+This is because the radius of your camera's aperture in each shot may vary by a random amount that could be as large as 5%.
+There are two workarounds: 1. shoot wide open, or 2. use a trick used by time-lapse photographers that is referred to as 'lens twist' or 'aperture twist' (search for these keywords online to find videos that demonstrating how it works)

     Step 3: Demosaic
       This program uses Adaptive Homogeneity-Directed demosaicing (AHD) to interpolate colors over the image.
 Importantly, demosaicing is done *after*